apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/configuration/configuration.md

 :::note

 1. For the `edit-config` function, static parameters and dynamic parameters cannot be edited at the same time.
-2. Deleting a parameter will be supported in later version.
+2. Deleting a parameter will be supported later.

 :::

-## Reconfigure with kubectl
+### Configure parameters with kubectl

-Using kubectl to reconfigure pulsar cluster requires modifying the configuration file.
+Using kubectl to configure pulsar cluster requires modifying the configuration file.

 ***Steps***